Clustering Markov Decision Processes For Continual Transfer: Experiments

-We present the following results for a combination of previous MDPs and number of target locations.
-The results show that the more complex the transfer task is the better EXP-3-Transfer+clustering is compared to Policy Reuse, where complexity is measured by the number of previous MDPs and the difficulty of the target task.
+We present the following results for experiments run with a combination of different numbers of previous MDPs (referring to the surveillance tasks which have been encountered before, and possibly subsequently clustered) and numbers of target locations.
+The results show that the more complex the transfer task is, the better EXP-3-Transfer with clustering performs compared to Probabilistic Policy Reuse, where complexity is measured in terms of the number of previous MDPs and the difficulty of the target task.

 \begin{itemize}